Stochastic gravitational wave background anisotropies from inflation with non-Bunch-Davies states: SGWB anisotropies

 If both scalar and tensor power spectra are almost scale invariant on the CMB scales, we have

 Taking this into account and using $b_2=\mathcal{F}_S/8$, we can rewrite $f^{ss}_{{\rm NL},0}(k)$ as

 We can thus estimate the deviation of $f_{\rm NL}$ from $f_{\rm NL,BD}$ as

 where we assumed $r|_{k_{\rm CMB}}\sim10^{-2}$ in the last step, which indicates that one needs a small $c_s$.
 This is dangerous at least within the k-essence theory where a small $c_s$ always indicates a large scalar non-Gaussianity~\cite{Chen:2006nt}.
-However, this is not the case in more general models of inflation, and in the Horndeski theory, a small $c_s$ does not necessarily mean a large scalar non-Gaussianity.
-Therefore, we conclude that inflation with the non-Bunch-Davies states can potentially enhance $f^{ss}_{{\rm NL},0}(k)$ up to $10^3$ and the SGWB anisotropies $C_\ell^{\rm GW}$ and $C_\ell^{\rm GW-T}$ up to $10^{-4}$ and $10^{-7}$, respectively.
+As will be given in Appendix~\ref{App: SGWBanisotropies-and-scalarnon-Gaussianity}, both the maximum enhancement of the SGWB anisotropies and the generation of a small scalar non-Gaussianity are simultaneously achievable in the full Horndeski theory i.e. in the presence of the $G_4/G_5$ terms.
+Therefore, we conclude that inflation with the non-Bunch-Davies states in the full Horndeski action can potentially enhance $f^{ss}_{{\rm NL},0}(k)$ up to $10^4$ and the SGWB anisotropies $C_\ell^{\rm GW}$ and $C_\ell^{\rm GW-T}$ up to $10^{-2}$ and $10^{-6}$, respectively.

-Before moving to the scale-invariant case, let us compare the amplitudes of the SGWB anisotropies from inflation with the non-Bunch-Davies state to those originating from the propagation of the GWs at a late time.
-On large scales, the dominant contributions to the anisotropies originate from the SW effect as in the CMB fluctuations, the auto- and cross-correlation functions originating from which are, respectively, of the form,~\cite{Dimastrogiovanni:2021mfs}
+Before moving to the scale-invariant case, let us compare the amplitudes of the SGWB anisotropies from inflation with the non-Bunch-Davies states to those originating from the propagation of the GWs at a late time.
+On large scales, the dominant contributions to the anisotropies originate from the SW effect as in the CMB fluctuations; the auto- and cross-correlation functions originating from which are, respectively, of the form~\cite{Dimastrogiovanni:2021mfs},

 Due to the enhancements by $f^{ss}_{{\rm NL},0}(k)$, the anisotropies originating from inflation with the non-Bunch-Davies state can dominate those from the SW effect.